eProsima/vulcanexus/docs/rst/tutorials/core/ros2_pub_sub/ros2_pub_sub.rst

         <maintainer email="you@email.com">Your Name</maintainer>
         <license>Apache License 2.0</license>

-Add a new line after the `ament_cmake buildtool` dependency and paste the following dependencies corresponding to your node’s include statements:
+Add a new line after the `ament_cmake buildtool` dependency and paste the following dependencies corresponding to your nodes include statements:

     .. code-block:: xml